25 Summer Art Programs for High School Students in 2026

 Cost: Free

-Each program session concludes with an art exhibition to celebrate each year’s high school artists.
+The program concludes with an art exhibition to celebrate the program’s high school artists.

 2. Academy of Art University Pre-College Art Experience (PCAE)